atorov/smart-web-client/README.md

-# smart-web-client
+# sof-demo-app

-Simple SMART on FHIR Web Client
+Just a simple SMART on FHIR web application